siddhi-io/www/en/docs/docs/query-guide.md

 ### Update or Insert

-This allows you to update selected attributes if a record that meets the given conditions already exists in the specified  table.
+Allows a stream to update selected records form a table if they exist, and if not a new entry is inserted in to the table.
-If a matching record does not exist, the entry is inserted as a new record.

 **Syntax**